St Thomas of Canterbury College: Early days

-The initial roll was 99 students in Forms 1–3 (years 7–9).
+The initial roll was 99 students.
 The foundation staff were Brothers James Ignatius McClintock (Principal), Ian T Mahon and Carroll.
 Brother Simon Germaine Coughlan joined them in 1962.
 The school expanded its area when eight acres was acquired on the other side of Middle Park Road to be used as sports fields.
 Later several smaller areas were acquired to extend the fields, provide better access to them from the school, provide changing sheds and to provide a site for a residence for the Brothers.
 In 1964 Edward Joyce, the Bishop of Christchurch, transferred the ownership of the school to the Christian Brothers.
 The college obtained scholastic success very early, especially when three students (J.G.
 Cleary, P.M.
 Heffernan and K.F.
 Hosking (Cleary and Hosking were both in the lower sixth form)) obtained Junior National University Scholarships in 1967.
 The New Zealand Herald commented that this was remarkable as St Thomas of Canterbury College was a new school and it was only the third year that it had an upper sixth form).